VolodymyrPryimak/CLI-RPN-Calculator/README.md

 | **calc**  | --in | String like "3 5 -".
 Supported operations: '+/*-' | RPN calculation. |
 | **reset** | -/- | -/- | Empty stack. |
 | **setLimitOfStack** | --limit  | Number | Set new size of stack. |

+FYI: The code actually can be improved thousand times depending on your needs and free time ;)